SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ## Working with Solace High Availability (HA)

-The [Solace-JMS-REF] section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message broker in the case of a HA failover of a Solace Message Broker.
-By default Solace JMS connections will reconnect to the standby message broker in the case of an HA failover.
+The [Solace-JMS-REF] section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby event broker in the case of a HA failover of a Solace Event Broker.
+By default Solace JMS connections will reconnect to the standby event broker in the case of an HA failover.

 In general the Solace documentation contains the following note regarding reconnection:

 ```
-    Note: When using HA redundant message brokers, a fail-over from one message broker to its mate will typically
+    Note: When using HA redundant event brokers, a fail-over from one event broker to its mate will typically
     occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.
 ```